redeemer-xu/redeemer-xu/README.md

 ## About

 I'm a third-year **BS Information Technology** student at the **University of Science and Technology of Southern Philippines (USTP-CDO)**.
-I build full-stack web systems and cross-platform mobile apps, from database design and REST APIs to the user interface.
+I enjoy learning how full systems come together, from database design and APIs to web and mobile interfaces, and I build projects along the way to sharpen my skills.

 - **Currently:** building Laravel APIs paired with Flutter clients
 - **Learning:** React Native with Expo